sSolal/Endive/ROADMAP.md

 *   **Add traversal utilities**, to reduce redundancy of traversing objects and mapping a function over whole objects-trees.

+*   **Improve multiple goals handling**, currently, all operations are done on the first goal object found in a depth-first search...

+,
 ## V1 vision: a proof assistant to make any kind of maths.

 *   **Suggestions helper**, suggest tactics based on the current goal or the current object.